-These numbers might send a shiver down your spine, but for savvy finance teams it’s actually an opportunity: Optimizing your software spend is a simple strategy to reduce your costs.
+These numbers might send a shiver down your spine, but for savvy finance teams it’s actually an opportunity.
+Optimizing your software spend is a simple strategy to reduce your costs.
 Here’s how to get started.

 What is SaaS?

-14 Ways to Reduce Software Costs**
+14 Ways to Reduce Software Spend

 Here’s a detailed rundown of the ways you can take control of your software spend.